 How to get to Lyon

-A Lyon City Card provides unlimited rides on the Metro and funicular as well as Rhône Express train transfers between the airport and the city.
+A Lyon City Card provides unlimited rides on buses, trams, the Metro and funicular as well as Rhône Express train transfers between the airport and the city.

 Where to stay in Lyon

 Le Royal Lyon has excellent food and is conveniently located on a corner opposite Lyon’s main square.

 The cosy decor has a warm feel and the hotel was the first hotel to have an electric lift in Lyon.

 Looking for more things to do in Europe?
 Try these:

 - 20 Incredible Things To Do In Lake Como

 - 20 Tempting Things To Do In Turin